 Julija Kukec has a master's degree in psychology, she is a practitioner of reality therapy and an ECHA specialist for education of the gifted.
-She is a professional assistant in a kindergarten, working with potential giftedness.
-She also provides educational programs through parents in the form of counseling.
-She is the mother of two children, her work.
-In her free time, Julija enjoys spending time outdoors with
+She is a professional assistant in a kindergarten, working with children to monitor their development and identify difficulties and potential giftedness.
+She also provides educational programs through lectures and workshops, diagnosis, and support for children and who are her biggest and most important inspiration in every area of her husband and children.